Kind of like an area code for your computer.

 Normally, you don’t.
-There’s little, if any, reason for the average consumer to know about subnets, subnet masks, and routing.
+There’s little reason for the average consumer to know about subnets, subnet masks, and routing.
 Networking is more than complex enough as it is.
 If you ever need it, you’ll either be told what network mask to type in to some configuration, it will default to the right thing, or a network engineer or technician will set it up for you.

 When information flows across the internet, it flows through equipment called routers.
-Routers look at the IP address the information is destined for, and decide the best way to get it there.
+Routers look at the IP address the information is destined for and decide the best way to get it there.
 A subnet is a quick way to know where the information belongs.
-For example, a packet from our example #1 to example #2 is on the same subnet, so a router can take advantage of that information, know that it’s “local”, and not send the packet anywhere else.
-A packet from #1 to our example #3, however, is probably destined for a computer on a different subnet, and the router handling that packet will know to send it along a different path to get there.
+For example, a packet from our example #1 to example #2 is on the same subnet, so a router can take advantage of that information to know that it’s local and not send the packet anywhere else.
+A packet from #1 to #3, however, is probably destined for a computer on a different subnet, and the router handling that packet will know to send it along a different path to get there.

 As you can imagine, I’ve only scratched the surface here.
 Networking and the internet are incredibly complex.